Florents-Tselai/Florents-Tselai/README.md

 I'm Florents, and I'm based in Greece.

-I typically work on Data Special Ops projects as a consultant.
-Reach out if we could work together on something interesting.

 My toolbelt combines Unix, Python, Postgres, and lots of common sense.

 I have a particular interest in web crawling & scraping.